mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 #### Note

-If your FixMyStreet Pro installation has been integrated with a CRM system, this section does not apply.
-In such cases, categories are managed from within the CRM, and FixMyStreet will be set up to work with these.
+If your FixMyStreet Pro installation has been integrated with a CRM system, this section might not fully apply; it is possible categories are managed from within the CRM, and FixMyStreet will be set up to work with these.
+Some installations only integrate on some categories, and some sections such as form disabling can still be used on top of an integration.

 </div>